chungking - stock.adobe.com

 With regard to connecting to the detection capacity, the ministers state that not all systems can be connected to the SOC at the same time, and that a step-by-step approach has been adopted.

 “Priority will be given to those IT systems that have the highest priority for defence.
 Currently, priority is given to other critical systems, with a higher degree of urgency.
 The network on which the systems at the desk and during the pre-assessment are located has been connected to the SOC.
 This already mitigates some of the risks,” the ministers said in their response.
 In time, the other individual systems will be connected.

 According to the ministers, the recommendation to carry out annual security tests is not feasible due to the limited staff capacity and the time required to follow up all findings.
 Incidentally, this does not apply to the self-service system.
-A new security test will be carried out as soon as possible and from 2021 onwards must be tested annually.
+A new security test will be carried out as soon as possible, and from 2021 onwards the system must be tested annually.
 In addition, it will be examined how the parties involved can practise with crises as a result of a cyber attack at Schiphol.